 The costs of the pre-master's programme depend on the amount of EC the programme consists of.
 A sum has been determined for a 30 EC programme, and you will pay a proportionate sum depending on the EC of your pre-master's programme.
 Every study year, the sum per EC will be reassessed.
 The entire fee will have to be paid in advance and a refund (of a part of the fee) in case of early deregistration from your pre-master's programme is not possible.

-Pre-master's students requiring entry visa/residence permit
+Costs for Pre-master's students requiring entry visa/residence permit

 Transfer minor as 'free' pre-master's programme